richwynmorris/LS180/sql_revision_notes.md

     **Data** refers to the values that held within a table or database.
 These values are stored in rows within a table and organized by columns.

+- What are the various data types that columns use to distinguish the appropriate values for the columns?
+    - **int** - This is a integer data type and only works with whole numbers.
+    - **numeric/decimal** - This is a floating point number which can specify where the decimal point is placed.
+It takes two arguments, the first is the total length of the number and the second in the number of digits that come after the decimal point.
+    - **text** - This is a string datatype which holds a string with a maximum length of 65,535 bytes.
+    - **char(length) -** This is a fixed string datatype and specifies the length of the string.
+If the string if less characters, it pads the remaining length of the string with empty spaces.
+    - **varchar**(length)  - This is a fixed string datatype and it specifies the length of the string as an argument.
+If the string is less characters that specified, the **varchar** function only uses the characters it needs and drops the rest.
+    - **serial** - This is an autoincrementing integer datatype which works in combination with a sequences to track the last figure used.
+When new data is added to this column it autoincrements to the next integer.
+They cannot be NULL.
+    - **boolean** - This is a datatype which is either **true** or **false.**
+    - **Timestamp** - This datatype uses date and time.
+It does this through the year, month and day (YYY-MM-DD) and the hour, minute second (HH-MM-SS) format.
+    - **Date** - contains the date but does not use the time feature.

 ### Interacting with PostgreSQL

 - Provide an example of a client application in PostgreSQL?
 What are they?